guillermooo/sublime-undocs/source/reference/color_schemes.rst

    Background color of regions matching the current search.

 ``findHighlightForeground``
-   Background color of regions matching the current search.
+   Foreground color of regions matching the current search.

 Gutter